 I chose not to accept the job I was offered at the Cambridge fair, but meeting all of the recruiters was an invaluable experience in itself.
 I established contacts with whom I was able to correspond via email over the following months as new vacancies opened at the recruiters’ respective institutions.
 I also learned the importance of flexibility.
 Search Associates usually accepts only those candidates willing to consider several countries or regions of the world.

 Locating Volunteer Opportunities

 I would consider employment in all areas of the world, but could I be even more flexible?
-I decided that it was time to explore the option of volunteerism as well, and I began my search for full-time volunteer opportunities at Idealist, www.idealist.org, a project of Action Without Borders.
-Its site lists more than 49,000 nonprofits and community organizations in 165 countries, thousands of volunteer opportunities around the world, and a list of organizations that can help you volunteer abroad.
+I decided that it was time to explore the option of volunteerism as well, and I began my search for full-time volunteer opportunities at Idealist.
+The site lists over than 50,000 nonprofits and community organizations in over 165 countries, thousands of volunteer and internship opportunities around the world, and a list of organizations that can help you volunteer abroad.

 On any given day a user may find more than 200 international volunteering opportunities in Europe alone.
 I decided that it was time to follow my old professor’s advice: I was going to have to pick a specific destination and narrow down the field of opportunities that Idealist offered.

 I chose to research volunteer jobs specifically in Ireland for two main reasons.
 First, I have Irish heritage, so I thought that it might be interesting to learn about my ancestors’ culture.
 Second, Ireland’s close proximity to mainland Europe would allow me to travel to many different countries during the year.

 Searching for full-time volunteer opportunities in Ireland, I came across an even more relevant website: Friends of the Elderly, where I accepted a 1-year voluntary placement.